All that glitters…

 If one peers closely at the difuse image of the painter at work, one notices that on his coat he wears a red cross, the insignia of the Order of Santiago.
 That is rather curious, as Las Meninas was painted three years before Velazquez made it through the proverbial needle’s eye to become a member of this illustrous company.
 To become a member of the Order of Santiago, one had to be many things, but first and foremost one had to be of impeccable Spanish lineage with not as much as a drop of Jewish or Moorish blood.
 Apparently Velazquez passed the test – despite being nothing more than a “craftsman”, painters were not held in high regard – and it has been suggested that it wasn’t the artist but rather his royal patron who had the temerity to add the cross to the painting.
 We will never know.

 Not only was the Spanish Golden Age an explosion in art, it also produced some of the finest writers of the Spanish language.
 Cervantes, of course, who gifted the world with his somewhat sad and confused Don Quijote.
 (I never got him as a child, more irritated than intrigued by this stupid man who charged windmills on an underfed nag.
 As an adult, however…) The period also saw a new genre invented, moving the novel away from the romances starring high-born women and courtly knights to the picaresque novel, where the protagonist was generally of low birth and even lower means, who survived due to his wits, not due to his bloodline (in Spanish, such an intrepid go-getter is called a pícaro).
 I can imagine these novels found a warm reception in an age were the myth of the self-made man, as exemplified by the dirt-poor emigrant who went to the colonies and returned loaded with gold, flourished.
 Interestingly enough, at one end of the spectrum we have these novels starring smart-arse urchins, while at the same time San Juan de la Cruz and Santa Teresa de Ávila produced some of the more beautiful religious writing ever seen – intimate and yet trandenscending, somehow.
+(And OK: St Teresa and San Juan died late in the 16th century, but the Golden Century is a relatively flexible time period)

 And then we have the playwrights – many, many playwrights such as Lope de Vega and Tirso de Molina.
 Hands up those that have heard of these giants among Spanish playwrights.
 No?
 Tsk, tsk!
 Lope de Vega wrote like 1 800 plays (go figure, Shakespeare) of which close to 100 are considered masterpieces (who decides these things?).
 I’m not entirely sure Lope de Vega’s plays have fully survived the sharp teeth of time (but I do like a man who bases his plays on historical events) but there is one playwright – and especially one work by this playwright – that most definitely has.
 I am talking about my personal favourite, Pedro Calderón de la Barca, and his play La Vida es Sueño – Life is a dream.
 From this play come the lines below, some of the most famous in Spanish Literature.
 They can also be seen as somewhat prophetic; after all, as the Golden Age of Spain drew to a close, the country was to wake up from its dream of everlasting riches to find itself degraded to a poor outpost on the European continent.
 And all because some people just couldn’t get enough of stuff that glittered…